pdinklag/word-packing/README.md

 ### Requirements

-This library is written in C++20, a corresponding compiler is required.
+This library is written in C++20, a corresponding compiler is required that fully supports concepts.
 Tests have been done only with GCC 11.
 Apart from that, the library as no external dependencies.
 For building the [benchmark](#benchmark) or the [unit tests](#unit-tests), CMake is required.

 ### License